Panel says no cover-up in Japan's Mizuho mob loans scandal

-TOKYO (Reuters) - Mizuho Financial Group (8411.T) did not intentionally cover-up loans to “yakuza” mobsters, an outside panel said on Monday, a verdict that increases the likelihood Japan’s second-biggest bank by assets will escape serious penalty over the scandal.
+TOKYO (Reuters) - Mizuho Financial Group (8411.T) looks likely to escape serious penalty in a loans-to-mobsters scandal after an outside panel said on Monday that Japan’s second-biggest bank by assets did not intentionally cover up the shady lending.

-Mizuho said its president and CEO, Yasuhiro Sato, would keep his job but have his pay suspended for six months.
-While that should allow him to resume his efforts to unify the fractious “megabank” and improve its governance, Mizuho faces an uphill battle in catching up with its expanding peers.
+But while Mizuho’s president and CEO, Yasuhiro Sato, is now expected to keep his job and resume his efforts to unify the fractious “megabank” and improve its governance, Mizuho faces an uphill battle in catching up with its expanding peers.

-“It’s extremely regrettable that we failed to do enough to eliminate transactions with anti-social forces,” Sato told a news conference, using a common euphemism for organized crime.
-“I would like to apologize from the bottom of my heart for causing confusion.”

 “We can say there is no possibility” of a cover-up by the bank, said panel leader Hideki Nakagome, announcing the results of the three-week investigation.